Camille Paglia: The Birds

-Break, Blow, Burn
+Break, Blow, Burn (2005)

-Break, Blow, Burn: Camille Paglia Reads Forty-three of the World's Best Poems (2005) is a collection of 43 short selections of verse with an accompanying essay by Paglia.
+Break, Blow, Burn: Camille Paglia Reads Forty-three of the World's Best Poems is a collection of 43 short selections of verse with an accompanying essay by Paglia.
 The collection is oriented primarily to those unfamiliar with the works.
 Clive James wrote that Paglia tends to focus on American works as it moves from Shakespeare forward through time, with Yeats, following Coleridge, as the last European discussed, but emphasized her range of sympathy and her ability to juxtapose and unite distinct art forms in her analysis.

-Glittering Images
+Glittering Images (2012)

-Glittering Images: A Journey Through Art from Egypt to Star Wars (2012) is a series of essays about notable works of art from ancient to modern times, published in October 2012.
-Writer John Adams of The New York Times Book Review was skeptical of the book, accusing it of being "so agenda driven and so riddled with polemic asides that its potential to persuade is forever being compromised".
+Glittering Images: A Journey Through Art from Egypt to Star Wars is a series of essays about notable works of art from ancient to modern times, published in October 2012.
+Composer John Adams, writing for The New York Times Book Review was skeptical of the book, accusing it of being "so agenda driven and so riddled with polemic asides that its potential to persuade is forever being compromised".
 Gary Rosen of The Wall Street Journal, however, praised the book's "impressive range" and accessibility to readers.

-Free Women, Free Men
+Free Women, Free Men (2017)

-Paglia's Free Women, Free Men: Sex, Gender, and Feminism was published by Pantheon in 2017.
-It is a series of essays from 1990 onward.
+Free Women, Free Men: Sex, Gender, and Feminism is a series of essays from 1990 onward.
 Dwight Garner in The New York Times wrote Paglia's essays address two main targets: modern feminism, which, Paglia writes, "has become a catchall vegetable drawer where bunches of clingy sob sisters can store their moldy neuroses," and modern American universities, of which she asks, "How is it possible that today's academic left has supported rather than protested campus speech codes as well as the grotesque surveillance and overregulation of student life?"

-Provocations
+Provocations (2018)

 Paglia's fourth essay collection, Provocations: Collected Essays on Art, Feminism, Politics, Sex, and Education, was published by Pantheon on October 9, 2018.